CrossTheRoadElec/Phoenix5-Linux-Example/README.md

  10. Bring up CAN0 `./canableStart.sh` -> `sudo ifconfig can0 up`
  11. Run build.sh `./build.sh`
  12. Run program `./bin/example`
- 13. You're now running Phoenix on a Raspberry PI.
+ 13. You're now running Phoenix on a Raspberry Pi.
 Confirm there are no error messages being sent to console output.

-If your talons do not appear to enable when operating with the gamepad plugged dirrectly into the pi it's possible that they are FRC locked.
+If your talons do not appear to enable when operating with the gamepad plugged directly into the Pi, it's possible that they are FRC locked.
 Follow the instructions below to clear FRC lock without Phoenix Tuner.
 1. Remove power from each talon.
 2. With the talon you'd like to clear unpowered hold the B/C cal button and apply power.